unique-penguin/unique-penguin/README.md

 # My profile
 ## About me
 I'm trying to make a living in computers, I much prefer being around servers and network gear, but I try to do a bit of everything.

-Cool ASCCI tags:
-[CLI] [GNU/Linux]
+[CLI] [GNU/Linux] [hackmud] [HTML]

 ## I know this: